Zelenskyy culminates Washington visit with a White House pledge of $128m

 “The entire world has a stake in making sure that no nation, no aggressor, is allowed to take a neighbour’s territory by force.
 The American people will never waver in their commitment to those values,” he said.

-As Biden shook hands with Zelenskyy and prepared to leave the Cabinet meeting, a reporter shouted from the sidelines to ask whether the Democrat believed the US Congress would ultimately pass the requested aid for Ukraine.
+As Biden shook hands with Zelenskyy and prepared to leave the Cabinet meeting, a reporter shouted from the sidelines to ask whether the US Congress would ultimately pass the requested aid for Ukraine.

 Biden paused before responding.
 “I’m counting on the good judgement of the United States Congress,” he said.
 “There’s no alternative.”